rodubero/clean-shutdown/README.md

 `clean-shutdown` is a simple daemon that monitors a user-specified GPIO pin and triggers a clean software shutdown when that pin is asserted low.
 It offers ways to customise the behaviour of the shutdown process to fit most use-cases.

+This fork adds some changes enabling compatibility with RPi4 running raspios_arm64-2024-07-04.

 ## Installation

 The `setup.sh` script provided in this repository can be used to set your preference of GPIO pin to monitor in order to initiate the shutdown.
 To install support for a specific product however, such as OnOff SHIM or Zero LiPo, we recommend you use the one-line installers listed further down the page.